Jain cosmology

 Jain cosmology is the description of the shape and functioning of the Universe (loka) and its constituents (such as living beings, matter, space, time etc.) according to Jainism.
 Jain cosmology considers the universe as an uncreated entity that has existed since infinity with neither beginning nor end.
 Jain texts describe the shape of the universe as similar to a man standing with legs apart and arms resting on his waist.
-This Universe, according to Jainism, is broad at the top, narrow at the middle and once again becomes broad at the bottom.
+This Universe, according to Jainism, is broad at the top, narrow at the middle and once again broad at the bottom.